Here at Worldwide Radiology, we are committed to investing our expertise and resources to improve access to quality health care for all.

 Meet the Team

-Worldwide Radiology was founded by a team of UK radiologists who are connected with and passionate about supporting countries working in low resource settings.
+Worldwide Radiology was founded by a team of UK imaging experts who are connected with and passionate about supporting their colleagues working in low resource settings.
 Together, we are building a global network of healthcare professionals, collaborating to make sure healthcare is accessible for all.

 Director, Consultant Radiologist and Co-Founder